russhustle/leetpattern/docs/blind75/trees.md

     --8<-- "ts/0572_subtree_of_another_tree.ts"
     ```

-## 235. Lowest Common Ancestor Of A Binary Search Tree
+## 235. Lowest Common Ancestor of a Binary Search Tree

 === "Python"